fate-srd/book-of-hanz-content/BookOfHanz2021.md

 These seem like a whole ton of unrelated topics, but they’re not.
 They all come down to a key concept: Failure, and what it means in the game.

 In a typical RPG session, you’ve got a goal.
-A princess needs saving, so you head to a cave to retrieve the antidote, fight a monster guarding that antidote, and only after winning the fight and saving the princess do you learn that the next you’ll have to do is stop the wizard from poisoning another princess.
+A princess needs saving, so you head to a cave to retrieve the antidote, fight a monster guarding that antidote, and only after winning the fight and saving the princess do you learn that the next thing you’ll have to do is stop the wizard from poisoning another princess.
 On and on your adventure goes, doing things, learning what comes next, and repeating that over and over.

 This can get stale very quickly, since the players have to keep winning otherwise the monsters defeat them, princesses aren’t saved, and wizards keep poisoning people.